Maritime domain awareness: European Union

+Denmark

 The maritime domain of Denmark encompasses the maritime domain of the entire Danish Realm, which aside from Denmark includes the Faroe Islands in the North Atlantic and Greenland.
 The kingdom of Denmark has a large maritime domain relative to its population size, maintaining the worlds 15th largest EEZ compared to the 112th largest population, a domain which is also economically and geopolitically important in several ways.
-The Danish straits connect the Baltic Sea to the open ocean, with a total number of approximately 70.000 ships transiting the Great Belt and the Oeresund every year.
+The Danish Straits connect the Baltic Sea to the open ocean, with a total number of approximately 70.000 ships transiting the Great Belt and the Oeresund every year.
 Greenland and the Faroe Islands sit astride the strategically important GIUK Gap, and the Danish part of the Arctic Ocean is of increasing importance as geopolitical tensions rise and sea ice melts.